Recent Publications

 The role of psychology in determining human–predator conflict across southern Kenya

 Conflict between people and carnivores can lead to the widespread killing of predators in retaliation for livestock loss and is a major threat to predator populations.
 In Kenya, a large, rural, pastoralist population comes into regular conflict with predators, which persist across southern Kenya.
 We explored the social and psychological backdrop to livestock management practices in this area in a process designed to be easy to use and suitable for use across large areas for the study of conflict and transboundary implementation of wildlife conflict reduction measures, focusing on community involvement and needs.
-See manuscript.
+See publication.

 02